 Did you know you it’s possible to make money “out of thin air” simply from the wind?
 More and more people are starting to realize they can take advantage of this valuable, renewable resource.
 Windmills, wind turbines, and wind farms are popping up throughout the United States and all over the world.
-Landowners in many areas of the country are reaping some bigtime benefits and making legitimate money as a result.
+People in many areas of the country are buying land for sale, setting up a wind farm, and reaping some bigtime benefits and making legitimate money as a result.

 People have been harnessing the energy of the wind for thousands of years.
 Boats traveling along the Nile River were propelled by the wind as early as 5000 B.C. and around 200 B.C., Chinese windmills were pumping water, while windmills were grinding grain in Persia and the Middle East.
 American settlers used windmills to grind corn, pump water, and cut wood at sawmills.
 When electric power was discovered, they started using wind power to generate electricity for homes and businesses.
 Soon shortages and blood spill over oil caused people to start searching for alternative energy sources.
 It provided the opportunity for wind power to make a comeback and become an increasingly popular option.